2024 Stadium Super Trucks: Schedule

 Long Beach, which has hosted SST since the inaugural season in 2013, remained on the schedule for 2024.

-In November, the series returned to Australia for the first time since 2021 at the Adelaide 500.
+In November, the series returned to Australia for the first time since 2021 at the Adelaide Street Circuit.
 Four races were initially planned before crashes in practice and a hearing with Motorsport Australia to discuss the accidents forced the weekend to be condensed to two qualifying sessions and races each.